zamfofex/dummyette/documentation/notation/from-fen.md

 introduction
 ---

-This module contains functions to convert values from `chess.js` to SAN.
+This module contains functions to convert to values from `chess.js` from FEN.

 `toBoard(string)`
 ---